aoloe/scribus-manual-troubleshooting/NOTES.md

 Remark: On Windows and OS X Cups is not relevant and cannot be enabled.

+# Something does not work in Scribus

-# Why the Story Editor...?
+## Why the Story Editor...?

 TLDR: If the Story Editor does not fit your needs, don't use it.